CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 It is true that galaxies in clusters have an anomalous mass to light ratio, in that there is more mass for a given luminosity than we would expect for the same luminosity outside of a cluster (the reason being because cluster environments strip gas inhibiting star formation, and are primarily populated by "red and dead" ellipticals).
 However, the discrepancy observed between an inferred mass from light and the kinematics is still an order of magnitude.

 In a similar manner to to measuring the mass of elliptical galaxies using *stellar* [[Velocity dispersion#Velocity dispersion|velocity dispersion]] (which can also be evidence for dark matter), we can measure the mass of a cluster via the galaxy velocity dispersion by assuming it is virialized, finding $$M \simeq \frac{3}{2}\frac{\sigma^2R}{G}$$In the [[Galaxy cluster examples#Coma cluster|Coma cluster]] Zwicky measured velocity dispersions of $\sim 1000\,\pu{km s^{-1}}$ and inferred a mass.
 Then comparing that mass to that expected from the light (and realising our inferred mass from kinematics is much larger) Zwicky offered the following possible resolutions:
-1.  stars in the Coma Cluster behave very differently than those in the local Milky Way (emitting much less light at equivalent mass) or
+1.  stars in the Coma Cluster behave very differently than those in the local Milky Way (emitting much less light at equivalent mass, which turns out to be somewhat true relative to field galaxies but not by a sufficient amount) or
 2.  the Coma Cluster is not in equilibrium or
 3.  the laws of physics are different here and in the Coma Cluster or
 4.  the Coma Cluster contains lots of additional mass which doesn't emit much light: ie **dark matter** exists